How Much Do Short Term Rentals Make in Blue Ridge, Georgia?

 Frequently Asked Questions

-Q: How much do short term rentals make in Blue Ridge, Georgia?
+Q: How much do short-term rentals make in Blue Ridge, Georgia?

 A: Based on AirDNA data from 3,322 active listings, the median 2-bedroom cabin earns $41,647 annually, while 3-bedroom cabins earn a median of $58,651.
-Top performers at the 75th percentile earn $60,175 (2BR) and $75,174 (3BR).
-Four-bedroom properties earn a median of $73,080.
+Top-performing properties at the 75th percentile generate $60,175 for 2-bedroom cabins and $75,174 for 3-bedroom cabins.
+Four-bedroom cabins earn a median of $73,080.

 Q: What is the average Airbnb income in Blue Ridge, GA?

-A: Median Airbnb income in the North Georgia Mountains ranges from $37,876 (1BR) to $73,080 (4BR).
-The most common property type — 2-bedroom cabins (1,439 listings) — earns a median of $41,647.
-The 75th percentile for 3-bedroom cabins is $75,174.
+A: Median Airbnb income in the North Georgia Mountains ranges from $37,876 for 1-bedroom cabins to $73,080 for 4-bedroom cabins.
+The market’s most common property type—2-bedroom cabins with 1,439 tracked listings—earns a median of $41,647, while the median 3-bedroom cabin generates $58,651 annually.

 Q: How much does a 3-bedroom cabin make in Blue Ridge?

 A: A 3-bedroom cabin in Blue Ridge earns a median of $58,651 annually based on 772 tracked listings.
-The 75th percentile earns $75,174, and the 90th percentile earns $90,576.
+Properties at the 75th percentile earn $75,174, while the top 10% generate $90,576 per year.

-Q: Is Blue Ridge, Georgia a good place to invest in short term rentals?
+Q: Is Blue Ridge, Georgia a good place to invest in short-term rentals?

 Q: When is peak season for Blue Ridge vacation rentals?